Honolulu vs Indianapolis

 Which city has higher STR taxes — Honolulu or Indianapolis?

 Honolulu charges ~18.5% combined (11% state TAT + 3% county TAT surcharge + 4.5% GET), while Indianapolis charges 7% Indiana sales tax + 10% Marion County innkeeper's tax (17% combined).
-Compare the full breakdown in the table above.
+Notably, Indianapolis benefits from automatic platform tax collection, while hosts in Honolulu must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?